pingwin02/prestashop/README.md

       ABC - port you want to listen on

-      XYZ - port you want to forward you requests to
+      XYZ - port you want to forward your requests to

    Example:
    ```